Ger (Hasidic dynasty): Identifying features of Ger

 The men are distinguished by their dark Hasidic garb, and by their pants tucked into their socks, called hoyzn-zokn (not to be confused with the breeches, called halber-hoyzn, worn by men in some other Hasidic groups).
 They wear a round felt hat, and a high, almost-pointed kapel.
 They raise their sidelocks from the temples, and tuck them under the yarmulke, nearly hiding them.
 On Shabbos and Jewish holidays, married men wear the high circular fur hat of the Polish Hasidim, called a spodik by Galicianers (not to be confused with the much flatter shtreimel worn by married men in Hasidic groups which do not hail from Congress Poland).
-Ger has produced some of the most prolific composers of Jewish liturgical music of all time such as Yankel Talmud (1885-1965), who was known as "the Beethoven of the Gerrer Rebbes".
+Ger has produced some of the most prolific composers of Jewish liturgical music of all time, such as Yankel Talmud (1885–1965), who was known as "the Beethoven of the Gerrer Rebbes".

 Kehilas Pnei Menachem

-In October 2019, some Gerrer Hasidim under the leadership of Shaul Alter, formed a new kehilla called "Kehilas Pnei Menachem" which is independent of the mainstream Gerrer hassidic court.
+In October 2019, a group of Gerrer Hasidim under the leadership of Shaul Alter split from the main hassidic court, forming a new kehilla: "Kehilas Pnei Menachem".
+The split, the first in Ger's history, followed two decades of repeated tensions between Alter, son of the former Gerrer Rebbe, and his cousin, the current one—tensions which only increased when the latter closed the prestigious yeshiva where Alter was Rosh Yeshiva in 2016, then failed to invite him to his grandson's wedding in 2019.
+On 22 October 2019, Alter held a public Sukkot event, where donations and school enrollment forms for the new group were passed out, marking the split.

 On November 8, 2021, the Jerusalem Post reported that Kehilas Pnei Menachem numbers some 500 families in Israel, with another 300 in the USA, while the mainstream Gur community in Israel is thought to number as many as 100,000 people (the equivalent of 11,494 families, according to a November 2021 report by Israel's National Economic Council which averages 6.7 children per Haredi family).

-History of Kehilas Pnei Menachem

-On October 22, 2019, the Ger Hasidic dynasty split for the first time in its history, following a public Sukkot event held by Shaul Alter, the cousin of the Gerrer Rebbe, Yaakov Aryeh Alter, at which donation and school enrollment forms for the new group were passed out for children of the attendees.
-Tensions between the two rabbis had appeared repeatedly over the preceding two decades, in particular after Yaakov Aryeh in 2016 closed the prestigious Sfas Emes yeshiva in Jerusalem, at which Shaul Alter was the Rosh Yeshiva, and failed to invite Shaul Alter in 2019 to the wedding of his grandson.
+In May 2022 violent clashes erupted between Hasidim of both communities in Ashdod, Bnei Brak and Jerusalem.
+Hundreds of men stormed Alter's yeshiva, and he had to be escorted home by police.